stolksdorf/tastebase/recipes/scoot/basic_bread.md

 Just a stupidly simple bread recipes that works.

-1. Warm {1 cup of water} to 35C and mix in {1 packet of yeast}. /* Needed to add ~1/4 cup more of water */
+1. Warm {1 cup of water} to 35C and mix in {1 packet of yeast}.
-1. Mix {4 cups of flour} and {2 tsp of salt}, then add yeast mixture once foamy (~5min) and {3 tbsp of metled butter}
+1. Mix {3.5 cups of flour}, {2 tsp of salt} and {1 egg}, then add yeast mixture once foamy (~5min)
-1. Mix/knead for 5min
+1. Mix/knead for 5min, Add water until a soft dough forms, slightly sticky
-1. Add some olive oil to bowl and lift ut dough so it's covered in the oil.
-Cover bowl and let rise for ~2hrs
+1. Warm oven (under 100F), cover and let rise in warm oven for ~2hrs
-1. Preheat oven to 375F.
+1. Preheat oven to 375F and bake for 25min